d-language-server/vscode-dlang/README.md

 ## Requirements

-Dub and either DMD or LDC should be installed for the extension to work properly.
+Dub and a D compiler (DMD, LDC or GDC) should be installed for the extension to work properly.